 This hulking sandwich might not be the prettiest dish in Porto, or the healthiest for anybody with high cholesterol, but it’s a local institution.
 Consisting of chunky slices of chorizo, ham, or steak—sometimes all three—layered between two slices of thick bread, what sets the francesinha apart is the melted cheese in which it’s smothered.
 Sometimes a fried egg, sunny-side up, is added on top for more gooey goodness.

 There’s yet more to this famous sandwich: A gravy-like, tomato-based sauce is poured over for added umami.
-Tackle a famous francesinha served with a side of fries on an empty stomach once you’ve soaked up Porto’s wonderful attractions.
+Tackle a famous francesinha served with a side of fries on an empty stomach once you’ve ticked off your list of things to do in Porto.

 Bolinhos de Bacalhau